cvlmtg/monarc/docs/migrating.md

 **CAVEATS**

 - Because of how React hooks work, our fake `dispatch` method will remain *null* until the first render.
-If your application fires some actions before that, you'll need some refactoring (but usually a spinner or a progress bar will be enough).
+If your application fires some actions before that, you'll need some refactoring.
 - The only method supported is `dispatch`.
 Other methods from Flux's dispatcher are not supported (e.g. `isDispatching`), but if you have followed the `ReduceStore` / `Container` pattern, you have probably never used them.

 ## Action creators